 You can only get an IVA through an Insolvency Practitioner (usually a qualified lawyer or accountant).
 They’ll examine your situation and make arrangements with your creditors, and then oversee the IVA once it’s set up.
 But this comes at a cost – an Insolvency Practitioner’s fees can be £5,000 or more.
 Partly because of these fees, IVAs are only normally used in cases where the debt is at least £10,000.

 For more details, see our guide to IVAs.
 If you’re unsure whether an IVA is right for you, you can get free advice and support from professional debt charities.

 If you’re struggling with repayments, you may be approached by companies promising to help you wipe out your debt.
 Be cautious.
 They may charge you hefty fees, and it’s possible to end up with even more debt and/or a damaged credit report.

 Getting support from a reputable, non-profit organisation is usually a much safer option.
 Examples are StepChange and National Debt Line.
-These charities can advise you on ways to deal with debt, such as a debt management plan or an Individual Voluntary Arrangement, both of which will probably have a negative impact on your report and score.
+These charities can advise you on ways to deal with debt, such as a DMP or an IVA, both of which will probably have a negative impact on your report and score.